HydroModPy/HydroModPy/docs/readthedocs/source/architecture/overview/data-managers-and-external-dependencies.rst

 - which manager loads each family,
 - which external providers or local inputs those managers depend on.

-This architecture is intentionally centralized under ``hydromodpy.data`` so the launcher does not need to duplicate activation rules or provider-specific loading logic.
+This architecture is intentionally centralized under ``hydromodpy.data`` so the project facade and the simulation runner do not need to duplicate activation rules or provider-specific loading logic.

 Code map
 --------